Did Not Do the Bloody Research

 - Austin Powers: The Spy Who Shagged Me had some trouble being marketed in the UK entirely because of this.
 The posters either partially censored the middle of the offending word or displayed the title of Austin Powers 2.
 They also had to run different sets of ads before the 9pm Watershed, because they couldn't use the film's full title.

-- Jack Sparrow says "bugger" twice in Dead Man's Chest, despite the film's PG-13 rating and otherwise very sparse use of cursing.
+- Jack Sparrow says "bugger" twice in Pirates of the Caribbean: Dead Man's Chest, despite the film's PG-13 rating and otherwise very sparse use of cursing.
 This might be yet another case of Getting Crap Past the Radar.

 - Muppet Treasure Island is otherwise free of profanity, though when Billy Bones is dying, Gonzo and Rizzo lampshade the fact that "this was supposed to be a kids' movie!"
 Shortly after that, when Billy's shipmates search his room, one of them says "Billy's dead, and he hasn't got the bloody map!"
 Billy himself asks aloud "How does [Mrs. Bluberidge] bloody do that?"
 Some versions of the film dub over "bloody" with "bloomin".

-- In the first Tomb Raider movie, Lara is fond of the word "bugger".
+- In Lara Croft: Tomb Raider, Lara is fond of the word "bugger".
 She uses it a couple times, once with something as innocuous as some food blowing up in the microwave.
 The movie is PG-13, but it's mainly because it's an action movie, so there's very little in the way of swearing anyway.

 - In The Avengers, Loki calls Black Widow a "mewling quim" at the end of a particularly vicious rant, quim being old English slang for the female genitalia.
 The film is rated PG-13.
 The word is pretty archaic, and even those who know what it means would find it more a novelty than actually offensive.